1. Jainism was founded by__________.

 Explanation: Convened in 300 BCE at Pataliputra or Rajagriha (different traditions), under the leadership of Sthulabhadra, it compiled Jain texts.

-27. The Second Jain Council was held at:
+27. The Second Jain Council was held at__________.

 A) Valabhi (Gujarat)